 Mount Tibidabo Barcelona

 Between its world-famous architecture, bustling tourist attractions, beaches, and surrounding natural beauty, Barcelona is the perfect metropolitan city for sight-seeing.
-To get an amazing panoramic view of the whole shebang, you can't do better than Mount Tibidabo.
-Visible by its church spire from literally anywhere in Barcelona, Mount Tibidabo is Barcelona's tallest peak at 515 metres and has some of the city's best views.
+To get an amazing panoramic view of the whole seaside metropolis, you can't do better than Mount Tibidabo.
+Visible by its church spire from literally anywhere in Barcelona, Mount Tibidabo is Barcelona's tallest peak at 515 meters and has some of the city's best views.
 It also has its own amusement park, and the church is absolutely stunning.
-If you find yourself wandering Barcelona for any reason, Tibidabo rewards closer inspection—and it's only a ten-minute ride on the train from the city centre.
+If you find yourself wandering Barcelona for any reason, Tibidabo rewards closer inspection—and it's only a ten-minute ride on the train from the city center.

 Halfway up the side of the mountain at Plaza Doctor Andreu the tram stops.
 Here, the funicular train goes straight up to the top of Tibidabo, emerging beside the church and amusement park.
 This part of the journey covers just over a kilometre.
 The train been in service since 1901, making it one of Spain's oldest funiculars.

-Take the Tibibus from Plaça Catalunya, at the corner with Rambla Catalunya, or the FGC from Catalunya to Avinguda Tibibado.
-Read more about the Barcelona Metro with this handy guide.
+Or, you can take the Tibibus from Plaça Catalunya, at the corner with Rambla Catalunya, or the FGC from Catalunya to Avinguda Tibibado.
+The Barcelona Metro is super easy to maneuver and has plenty of signs in both English and Spanish.